Dilshan Munaweera

-Eldenia Medagedara Dilshan yasika Munaweera, commonly known as Dilshan Munaweera (ඩිල්ශාන් මුණවීර; born 24 April 1989 in Colombo), is a professional Sri Lankan cricketer, who plays limited over formats for the national side.
-He is a member of 2012 ICC World Twenty20 for Sri Lanka.
-He is a right-handed batsman, who can hit very hard and a handy off break bowler.
+Eldenia Medagedara Dilshan Yasika Munaweera, commonly known as Dilshan Munaweera (ඩිල්ශාන් මුණවීර; born 24 April 1989 in Colombo), is a professional Sri Lankan cricketer, who played limited over formats for the national side.
+He was a member of 2012 ICC World Twenty20 for Sri Lanka.
+He is a right-handed batsman, who can hit very hard and a handy off-break bowler.

 Early and domestic career

 Coming from a cricketing background Munaweera is the son of former first class cricketer Sudath Munaweera and Manjula Munaweera also played women's cricket.
 Munaweera got married in 2016 to Sanjeewani Palihakkara who is a fashion designer.

 He was educated at Nalanda College Colombo and played cricket for the college first XI team from 2006 to 2008.

 In April 2018, he was named in Colombo's squad for the 2018 Super Provincial One Day Tournament.
 In November 2021, he was selected to play for the Colombo Stars following the players' draft for the 2021 Lanka Premier League.